curvenote/blog/anywidget-interactive-science.md

 ## Why This Matters for Education

-This is where the impact compounds.
 One of the things we've seen consistently over the years is that the boundary between research communication and education is blurry — and it _should_ be.
 A well-explained research paper is a teaching tool.
 A good lecture draws on the latest findings. **The feedback loop between learning and discovery should be tight.**

 Interactive widgets collapse the distance between _reading about_ something and _experiencing_ it.
 A student doesn't just see a plot of [how an electron beam focuses](https://cbl.curve.space/research#physical-computational-ideas) — they can adjust parameters and watch it change.
 A probability model isn't an equation on a page — it's something you can push and pull to build intuition.
-A microscopy dataset isn't a panel of cropped screenshots labeled _A_ through _F_ — it's something you can zoom into, just like Google Maps.
+A microscopy dataset isn't a panel of cropped screenshots labeled `A` through `F` — it's something you can zoom into, just like Google Maps.

 For educators building courses with Curvenote, `anywidget` means you can create these experiences without standing up server infrastructure.
 A lecturer in control of their own content stack can go from static textbook to interactive, computational learning environment — and share it with students as a URL.